ds-souvik/Bank_Loan_Analysis_with_PowerBI_Dashboards/readme.md

 2. **Interactive Dashboards on Novypro**: Experience the interactive dashboards published on Novypro by clicking [here](https://www.novypro.com/projects?Popup=memberProject&Data=1716758823345x711934909312914800).
 This allows you to interact with the data visualizations and explore the insights dynamically.
 3. **PDF of the Dashboard**: A static PDF version of the dashboards, which provides a snapshot of all the visualizations and metrics.
 This is useful for offline review and sharing.

+## Dashboard Video
+Click the image below to watch the dashboard video on YouTube.

 [![Dashboard Video](https://img.youtube.com/vi/aTHrhGP0JI0/0.jpg)](https://www.youtube.com/watch?v=aTHrhGP0JI0)

 ## Table of Contents